ramnezer/herodium-auto-security-system/README.md

-By logic you will need to perform the scan at a lower timing than the full scan. for example,if you run a full scan once a week, you will want to run a home-scan once a day or 12 hours.
+By logic you will need to perform the scan at a lower timing than the full scan. for example,if you run a full scan once a week,you will want to run a home-scan once a day or 12 hours.